 Written in 2004 and continuously updated since.
 Last extensively revised December, 2010.
-Make sure to look at the home page for updates.
+If you found this by having somebody send you to it, you may not realize it is only one part of an extensive blog at handybobsolar.com.
+Make sure to look at the home page and FAQ’s for updates.
+Later pages have more recent info and things are dated on purpose.
 I get a lot of questions from people who have not read the whole thing.
 I know it is long and some complain about that.
 Can anybody show me how to shorten it while still keeping all of required information?
 Now in April 2012 I just added some clarifications that were needed and made it even longer.
-There are more current recommendations in my newer RV Solar Quick Answer?
+There are more current recommendations in many newer posts.

 April 24, 2009.
 Time to clean those panels.